The legal position: no diagnosis required

 Submit your EHC needs assessment request

-Send a written request to the LA SEND team.
+Send a written request to the local authority SEND team.
 Frame it around needs and provision required, not diagnosis.
 Reference the legal test under section 20 of the Children and Families Act 2014.

 - 6